Close Menu

 AFEX, FMDQ, SEC partner Agricultural sector financing

-AFEX Commodities Exchange Ltd on Wednesday signed a Memorandum of Understanding with the Financial Market Dealers Quotation (FMDQ) to open additional sources of finance for the agricultural sector in the country.
+AFEX Commodities Exchange Ltd on Wednesday signed a Memorandum of Understanding with the Financial Market Dealers Quotation (FMDQ) to expand access to finance for the country’s agricultural sector.

 Speaking during the signing in Abuja, the chief executive officer of AFEX, Ayodeji Balogun, said the goal of the collaboration was to impact over one million smallholder farmers in terms of organising physical markets for commodity trading in the country.